valec3/valec3/README.md

 # Welcome to my GitHub profile!

 Hello, my name is **_Victor_**, web developer passionate about data science.
 My goal is to combine both disciplines to create web applications that analyze real-time data and provide personalized recommendations through machine learning algorithms.
 I invite you to explore my projects.
-Thank you for visiting my profile!
+Thank you for visiting my profile!!

 <p>
    <a href="https://www.linkedin.com/in/victormaye-data-science/">